 bapti-

-1. The advocacy of adult baptism on the grounds that only as adults can people responsibly accept and declare their faith.
+The advocacy of adult baptism on the grounds that only as adults can people responsibly accept and declare their faith: Anabaptism is a term given for those who practice re-baptizing mature Christian converts who already have been baptized as infants.

-2. Any of the churches of western Christendom that separated from the Roman Catholic Church during the Reformation resulting in a Protestant movement in the 16th century that believed in the primacy of the Bible, only baptized believers, not infants, and believed in complete separation of church and state.
+The churches of western Christendom that separated from the Roman Catholic Church during the Reformation resulting in some Protestant movements in the 16th century that believed that the Bible was the most important guidance for Christians and so some of them were practitioners of Anabaptism because they were convinced that only those who were old enough to make decisions to become baptized believers, and not infants, were the true believers.

-A member of a movement of the Protestant Reformation who believed in adult baptism, freedom of religious beliefs, separation of church and state, the rejection of war, and other beliefs that were rather advanced for their time.
+A member of a movement of the Protestant Reformation who believed in adult baptism, freedom of religious beliefs, separation of church and state, the rejection of war, and other beliefs that were rather advanced for their time: "Anabaptists believed that infants were not punishable for sin because they had no awareness of good and evil and thus could not yet exercise free will, repent, and accept baptism."

 The denial, on scriptural grounds, of the validity of infant baptism.